Skip to main content

 Select which action you would like to take in editing - "Add area," "remove area", or "New District."

-Redistricting Icons
+Redistricting Tools

 Select District